Wrongful Death Lawsuits in Texas: Laws, Who Can File, and Deadlines

 Texas follows a modified comparative fault rule where families can still recover damages if the deceased was less than 51% at fault, but the award is reduced by their percentage of fault.
 If the deceased is found to be 51% or more at fault, the family recovers nothing from the other party.
 This is a complete bar to recovery.

-Partial fault still grants a case.
+Having a partial fault does not automatically end a wrongful death case.
 A wrongful death attorney can evaluate the evidence and build a case that minimizes the fault assigned to the deceased while maximizing the fault of the other party.

 How Does the Texas Wrongful Death Lawsuit Process Work?